Abmarne/SnapDock/README.md

 ---

+> **A Note from ZFordDev**
+SnapDock development is taking a short break over the Christmas and New Year period.
+Thank you to everyone who has supported the project, tested early builds, and shared feedback - it genuinely means a lot.
+I’m looking forward to diving back in after the holidays and finishing the final polish for SnapDock’s official release in the new year.
+See you in 2026.

+---

 ## Overview

 SnapDock is a lightweight Markdown workspace with a built‑in file‑tree dock, designed for navigating and editing folders of `.md` files quickly and cleanly.